 o File the original form with the court clerk.

-o Send a copy to the Plaintiff.
+o Send a copy to the other party.

 2. Read the Case Management Information sheet that came in the mail with your Conference Notice.
 You can get another copy here.